1964 Wisconsin Supreme Court election

 The 1964 Wisconsin Supreme Court election was held on Tuesday, April 7, 1964, to elect a justice to the Wisconsin Supreme Court for a ten-year term.
-In the election, incumbent justice Horace W. Wilkie won re-election over challenger Howard H. Boyle Jr. A third candidate, Harry E. Larsen, had been eliminated during a primary election held on March 10.
+The incumbent justice Horace W. Wilkie won re-election over challenger Howard H. Boyle Jr. Prior to the main election, a third candidate, Harry E. Larsen, was eliminated in a primary election held on March 10.

 Boyle centered his candidacy on castigating Wilkie for joining the majority in the McCauley v.
-Tropic of Cancer ruling of early 1964.
-In the Tropic of Cancer ruling, the court had held that the novel Tropic of Cancer by Henry Miller was not legally obscene.
-The outcome of this ruling had been very unpopular with the public.
+Tropic of Cancer ruling of early 1964, in which the court had held that the novel Tropic of Cancer by Henry Miller was not legally obscene, an outcome that had been very unpopular with the public.
 Boyle's decision to campaign in this manner attracted criticism accusing him of acting in violation of canon 30 of the American Bar Association's Canons of Judicial Ethics.
-Boyle's performance in the primary and general election was unexpectedly competitive against Wilkie, who had originally been expected to have an easy reelection.
+Boyle's performance in the primary and general elections was unexpectedly competitive against Wilkie, who had originally been expected to have an easy re-election.

 Background

 Wilkie had been appointed to the court in 1962 by Governor Gaylord A. Nelson.
 The 1964 election was his first election to retain his judgeship.
 The election was held during the state's spring elections.
 During the spring primaries, the judicial primary was the only statewide ballot item, as no additional statewide offices questions were presented to voters on the spring primary ballot.

-The spring primary was the first Wisconsin election held since the state legislature repealed an 1859 law which had previously mandated that taverns be closed during polling times.
-After the state repeal, it was left for individual localities to decide whether to impose such tavern closures.
+The spring primary was the first Wisconsin election to be held after the state legislature had repealed an 1859 law previously mandating that taverns be closed during polling times.
+Following the state repeal, it was left for individual localities to decide whether or not to impose such tavern closures.
 Milwaukee opted to close its taverns, while Green Bay and Kenosha were among the communities to allow taverns to remain open during polling hours.